gcarriveau/CalcmasterFractal/README.md

 CalcmasterFractal is a CUDA GPU-accelerated fractal and julia set generator.

+The IDE used to create the project is Visual Studio Community 2022.

 The Windows user interface project, located in the the CalcmasterFractal folder, is written in C# using .NET 8 LTS.

 The other project in the CalcmasterFractalDll folder is the engine which calculates the iterations array.
 It's written in C++20 and requires installation of CUDA Toolkit 12.6.
-It compiles to a dll file which is loaded by the C# Windows UI at runtime.
+It compiles (using nvcc) to a dll file which is loaded by the C# Windows UI at runtime.
+New fractal formulas can be added easily by creating a new __device__ frmXxxx function in TheCalcmaster.cu and adding the parameters for the formula to the fractals.json file.

 My original project which was used to generate a bitmap file series was written completely in C# and parallel processing was performed using CPU cores.